hashgraph/hedera-the-graph/subgraphs/starter-example/README.md

 - `testnet` or
 - `mainnet`

-Depending on the network you want to deploy the subgraph on, it most correspond to the respective `HEDERA_THE_GRAPH_NODE` endpoint.
+Depending on the network you want to deploy the subgraph on, it must correspond to the respective `HEDERA_THE_GRAPH_NODE` endpoint.

 **SUBGRAPH_NAME:** The name of the subgraph you want to deploy, your access token should have the required permissions to deploy the subgraph with the provided name.